Apply for an IVA

 An IVA stands for an Individual Voluntary Arrangement, this is a legally binding agreement between you and your creditors, where you agree to repay what you can afford within a fixed period, usually 5 to 6 years.

-An IVA allows you to make one monthly payment, so keeping on top of things is much simpler.
+An IVA allows you to make one monthly payment to your debts, so keeping on top of things is much simpler.
 Your personal circumstances will be considered (income/outgoings), and so will your total debt level.
 Creditors’ approval is required before an IVA can commence.
-Any remaining balance at the end of the arrangement will be written off by your creditors.
+Any remaining balance debt owed to your creditors at the end of the IVA will be written off if it is completed successfully.

 A licensed Insolvency Practitioner must act on your behalf and negotiate with your creditors so you don’t have to.
 During the IVA, your creditors must freeze all interest and charges.
 If your IVA is approved by your creditors this will require a long and professional relationship which requires you to be transparent and honest, you are required to keep the Insolvency Practitioner updated with any changes.